eira-fransham/seismon/README.md

 These goals are partially completed, as the audio, rendering and input handling are already separate plugins, although there are still some remaining interdependence issues.

-The QuakeC interpreter is currently very self-contained, but once the server is functional and all the relevant QuakeC functions are implemented I hope to move it to use `bevy_mod_scripting` and for the entity field storage to be done via the ECS.
+The QuakeC interpreter is currently reasonably self-contained, but once the server is functional and all the relevant QuakeC functions are implemented I hope to move it to use `bevy_mod_scripting` and for the entity field storage to be done via the ECS.
 This will make it far easier to write Quake mods in languages other than QuakeC, such as Lua.
 The Quake networking protocol is fairly extensible and the client knows little about the server's game logic, so without the limitations of QuakeC it should